In This Article

 Men's hairstyles are generally pretty easy to care for, but they can still be super stylish and quite nuanced.
-"The best types of hairstyles for men are those that are low maintenance and require little styling effort," says hair stylist Stephen Marinaro.
+"The best types of hairstyles for men are those that are low maintenance and require little styling effort," says hairstylist Stephen Marinaro.
 That includes a whole range of cuts—from short and textured to long and loose.

 Meet the Expert

-• Vicky Pena is a hairstylist as well as the employee engagement and training coordinator at Boardroom Salon, a chain of upscale barber shops for men.
+• Vicky Pena is a hairstylist as well as the employee engagement and training coordinator at Boardroom Salon, a chain of upscale barbershops for men.

 • Gregory Patterson is a stylist for Sally Beauty, an international beauty supplies retailer.

-Read on for 22 of our favorite low-maintenance haircuts for men.
+Read on for 25 of our favorite low-maintenance haircuts for men.

 The undercut is equal parts classy and trendy.
 The hair is clipped all the way up the sides and back of the head.
 There's no blending between the top and sides.
 To style the top, sweep it back with your fingers using a little pomade to create a pompadour effect.
 Use a blow-dryer to add height to the front, if needed.
 To add some rugged edge, grow a beard that complements your face shape.

 Whether your hair is straight or wavy, a shag is a hip, low-maintenance style for men who prefer to have longer hair.
 The hair is razor cut in long layers to add movement and give a shaggy look around the perimeter.
 To keep this cut from falling flat, work a little styling cream into damp hair.
 Once dry, comb through to create a more polished look.

 Number 3 Buzz

 A number 3 buzz—in which hair is just slightly longer than a classic buzz—is no-fuss.
 And even better, it's totally DIYable.
 "Depending on your length, this cut can easily be done at home and requires little to no skill," says Patterson.
 "All you need is a steady hand and to be mindful your chosen guard size doesn’t pop off.
-The Wahl Peanut White Clipper and Trimmer ($58) is great because it has a convenient, reversible finger-ring, which helps with controlling the clipper while in use and it comes with four attachment combs for variable lengths."
+The Wahl Peanut White Clipper and Trimmer ($66) is great because it has a convenient, reversible finger-ring, which helps with controlling the clipper while in use and it comes with four attachment combs for variable lengths."

 "The classic George Clooney cropped haircut is great, as it’s easy to maintain, stylish, and sophisticated," says Marinaro.
 Here, Clooney's scruff accentuates the casual nature of his hair, which is left just slightly longer than a Caesar.